Solomon Sampah: Early life

-He was born in James Town, British Accra.
+Solomon was born in James Town, British Accra.
 He was a singer and dancer with Slim's Traditional Band with the Anansekromian Sounds of the erstwhile National Folkloric Company.

 Career

 He was an actor with the National Drama Company formed in the early 1960s, and also with the Abibigromma group where he retired.
-He played the congas and assorted percussion for the Amartey Hedzoleh Band which recorded the soundtrack for King Ampah's Kukurantumi: Road to Accra film in 1983 and was the Welfare Office for Ghana's Actors Guild (GAG).
+He played the congas and assorted percussion for the Amartey Hedzoleh Band which recorded the soundtrack for King Ampah's Kukurantumi: Road to Accra film in 1983 and was the Welfare Officer for Ghana's Actors Guild (GAG).